NewPort Larnaca and the Case for Buying Now

 Why NewPort Larnaca matters to the wider market

 That is the real significance of NewPort Larnaca.
-It is part of a broader shift in how Larnaca is viewed - from a practical coastal city with solid fundamentals to a more complete premium destination with stronger lifestyle and investment credentials.
-That distinction matters for purchasers comparing Larnaca with Limassol, Paphos or overseas Mediterranean markets.
+It is part of a broader shift in how Larnaca is viewed, from a practical coastal city with solid fundamentals to a more complete premium destination with stronger lifestyle and investment credentials.
+That distinction matters for purchasers comparing Larnaca with Limassol, Paphos or overseas Mediterranean markets, particularly given that Larnaca apartment prices remain 30% to 40% below Limassol.

 NewPort Larnaca and residential demand